-The following is a guest post by Aaron Maxwell, author of the Advanced Python Newsletter.
+The following is a guest post by Aaron Maxwell, author of Powerful Python.

 There are plenty of ways to write bad code.
 But in Python, one in particular reigns as king.